Fire at LNG terminal in Texas jolts residents, fuel markets - NewsBreak

 Fire at LNG terminal in Texas jolts residents, fuel markets

 Freeport LNG will be offline for at least three weeks, the company said Thursday, following a fire in its export facility.
+Few details were released about what happened.
 The company said no one was injured, and the cause is under investigation.

 “It makes me feel like we are daily living with high risk of explosion, release of gas, public health issues for not only us in Freeport, but for all the people who go to those big beaches on Quintana Island,” said Oldham, a physical therapist and co-founder of Citizens for Clean Air and Clean Water of Freeport and Brazoria County.
 “We don’t know what could have been released into the air or even the water.”